leslie-alldridge/tech-voting-v2/README.md

 ### Todo

-- Loading all results should be fine, but see if laurence wants a 'see more' option and only 10 or so to display
+- Loading all results should be fine, but see if Laurence wants a 'see more' option and only 10 or so to display
 - Do you want the search to be title only or include the description text?
 - Admin comments - do we want a badge to say an admin has commented?

 ### In progress

-- category selection styling needs to maintain when filtering by category (just need to add the ID) and also want to keep current filter as the 'active' dropdown item

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.